Soapy's Wakes

 One of two shadow boxes containing a sliver from the grave marker

-Jeff Smith donated several slivers that had fallen from the Soapy grave marker, to the event.
-Whit Haydn placed them in two beautifully decorated shadow boxes, complete with signatures of authentication.
-One of the boxes went to the raffle and the other was placed in the auction and realized a final bid of $60.
-Not bad for a sliver of wood smaller than half a tooth-pick.
+Jeff Smith has donated several slivers that have fallen from the Soapy grave marker, to the event.
+Whit Haydn places them in beautifully decorated shadow boxes, complete with signatures of authentication. they are placed in the auction and realize nice bids for the Magic Castle 's charity.

 The gambling hall was very popular